groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/form-field-annotations/add-checkbox-annotations-pdf-groupdocs-java/_index.md

 ### Licensing Made Simple

-Here's what you need to know about GroupDocs licensing (without the marketing fluff):
-- **Free Trial**: Perfect for testing and small projects
+- **Free Trial** – perfect for testing and small projects.
-- **Temporary License**: Great for extended development phases
+- **Temporary License** – useful during longer development cycles.
-- **Full License**: Required for production deployment
+- **Full License** – required for production deployments.

-The good news?
-You can start building immediately with the trial version.
+You can start building right away with the trial version.

-## Step-by-Step: Creating PDF Checkboxes in Java
+## Step‑by‑Step Guide: How to add checkbox to pdf using Java

-Let's break this down into digestible chunks.
-Each step builds on the previous one, so you can follow along easily.
+We’ll walk through three concise steps.
+Each step builds on the previous one, so follow the order.

 ### Step 1: Initialize the PDF Annotator

-This is your starting point – think of it as opening the PDF for editing:
+First, open the PDF for editing.
+The `Annotator` class is your entry point:

 ```java
 import com.groupdocs.annotation.Annotator;